anasabk/MultiBEA/step 3/README.md

-# Step 2: Testing The Algorithm With Large Datasets
+# Step 3: Add Crossover and Search back operations
 ## Test results:
-For each of the datasets below, 100 solutions were calculated and the best results are put in the table.
+For each of the datasets below, 30000 crossover iterations were done for each solution, and 10 solutions were calculated.
+The best and average results are put in the table.

 Example datasets used are in the [link](https://cedric.cnam.fr/~porumbed/graphs/).